Izenda7Series/docs/ui/doc_report_designer_grid.rst

 -  Choose header text color and cell color.

--  Choose header text alignment left, center, right or justify.
+-  Choose header text alignment left, center, right or justify and top, middle or bottom.
+Vertical alignment is available from version 2.10.0.

 -  Turn on or off word wrap option.